NilsHellwig/ABSA-annotation-tool/README.md

 - **Intuitive UI** - Clean, modern interface for efficient annotation
 - **Smart Phrase Selection** - Click-to-select text spans with visual feedback
+- **Visual Phrase Highlighting** - Annotated phrases are highlighted directly in the text with unique colors
+- **Color-Coded Annotations** - Each annotation gets a unique color with visual indicators in the annotation list
+- **Intelligent Color Mixing** - Overlapping phrases show mixed colors to visualize annotation overlaps
 - **Automatic Phrase Cleaning** - Removes punctuation from start/end of selected phrases (configurable)
 - **Combined Annotation Popup** - When both aspect and opinion terms are configured, annotate both in a single, unified dialog
 - **Separate Text Selection** - Independent phrase selection for aspect terms and opinion terms